OSUSecLab/elfuzz/artifacts_readme.md

 ## Overview

-This Figshare repository contains the replication package for the paper "ELFuzz: Efficient Input Generation via LLM-driven Synthesis Over Fuzzer Space."
-While this Figshare repository is self-contained with all docs, code and data required to replicate the experiments, the original source code is hosted on [GitHub](https://github.com/OSUSecLab/elfuzz), where you may get a better reading experience for the docs.
+This Zenodo repository contains the replication package for the paper "ELFuzz: Efficient Input Generation via LLM-driven Synthesis Over Fuzzer Space."
+While this Zenodo repository is self-contained with all docs, code and data required to replicate the experiments, the original source code is hosted on [GitHub](https://github.com/OSUSecLab/elfuzz), where you may get a better reading experience for the docs.

 The files are organized as follows: